• Home

 “You’ve got to think about compute as also R&D, and that’s sort of the second element of it,” said Nadella.
 “And so we’re using all that, obviously, to optimize for the long term.”

 RPO was up 110% year over year to $625 billion, driven in part by a $250 billion commitment from OpenAI that was announced in October.
 Hood said investors shouldn’t worry about the exposure to one of Microsoft’s major partners, pointing out that roughly $344 billion of the RPO came from a diverse set of other customers.
-RPO from that set of customers grew 28% year over year, which Hood said was larger than most of Microsoft’s peers.
+RPO from that set of customers grew 28% year over year, which Hood said was larger than that of most of Microsoft’s peers.

 Some “55% or roughly $350 billion is related to the breadth of our portfolio, breadth of customers, across solutions, across Azure, across industries, across geographies,” said Hood.
-“Frankly, I think we have super high confidence in it.”
+“Frankly, I think we have super-high confidence in it.”

 About the Author